JuliaLang/www.julialang.org/downloads/index.md

 Please star us [on GitHub](https://github.com/JuliaLang/julia).
 If you use Julia in your research, please [cite us](https://julialang.org/research/).
 If possible, do consider [sponsoring](https://github.com/sponsors/julialang) us.

-We provide several ways for you to download and run Julia:
+We provide several ways to download and run Julia:

 * In the terminal using the built-in Julia command line using the binaries provided below.
 * Using [Docker](https://docs.docker.com/) images from [Docker Hub](https://hub.docker.com/_/julia) maintained by the [Docker Community](https://github.com/docker-library/julia).